wp-plugins/canadian-nutrition-facts-label/readme.txt

 [nutrition-label] or [nutrition-label id=XXX]  Change id=XXX to the specific id number for your label.

 = What units does the label use? =

 * Grams (g): totalfat, satfat, transfat, carbohydrates, fiber, sugars, protein
 * Milligrams (mg): cholesterol and sodium
 * Percentages: for Vitamins A, C, Calcium and Iron

-= How do I include the nutrition label in a page template. =

-When creating the label you can also specify the Page or Post you want the label to appear and include echo do_shortcode("[nutrition-label]"); in the template where you want the label.

-= How do I adjust the label styles? =
+= How do I add additional vitamins? =

-* add the class wp-nutrition-label to your stylesheet
-* each label has an id attribute of wp-nutrition-label-{ID}
+See screenshot #7 - you click Add New Vitamin then edit the field label to give the vitamin a name

+= How do I get the line "Not a significant source of ____" to work? = Leave a vitamin blank and it will be added to the line.
+If you put a 0 in the field, it will not be added.
+You can also add new vitamins, label them in the order you want them to appear, and leave the field blank.
+Such as "Not a significant source of vitamin C, or thiamine."

 == Screenshots ==